descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 In reality, there are three scenarios; warning, **error** or just fix it by extending the lifetime.

 However, things in the real world tend to be more complicated.
 Depending upon the scenario, at least theoretically, some could be fixed, some could be errors and some could be warnings.
-Further, waiting on a more complicated solution that can fix everything may never happen or worse so complicated that the developer no longer can understand the lifetimes of the objects created.
+Further, waiting on a more complicated solution that can fix everything may never happen or worse be so complicated that the developer no longer can understand the lifetimes of the objects created.
 Shouldn't we fix what we can, when we can; i.e. low hanging fruit.
 Also, fixing everything the same way would not even be desirable.
 Let's consider a real scenario.
 Extending one's lifetime could mean 2 different things.

 1. Change automatic storage duration such that a instances' lifetime is just moved lower on the stack as prescribed in p0936r0.
 1. Change automatic storage duration to static storage duration.
 [This is what I am proposing but only for those that it logically applies to.]